firogh/notes/chronobiology.md

 * Drink a lot of water everyday.

 * Better sleep
-Sleep before 23 a clock 8 hours.
+Sleep about 10:30 and get up at 6:30.
-Get up at 7:00 a clock.
+During 8 hours.

 * Perform a lot of Physical activity, Fitness.
 Rest 10 minutes/hour